-MCASA works tirelessly with RCC’s and its allies to introduce bills protect survivors, improve services and hold offenders accountable but support from you helps gets them passed!
-Get informed about current legislation efforts, find & contact your legislators and legislative committees .
+MCASA works tirelessly with RCC’s and its allies to introduce bills that protect survivors, improve services, and hold offenders accountable, but support from you helps get them passed!
+Get informed about current legislation efforts, find & contact your legislators and legislative committees.

 MCASA represents the unified voice and combined energy of all of its members working to eliminate sexual violence in the State of Maryland.
 MCASA supports legislation that promotes justice for survivors of sexual violence, accountability for offenders, and protection for the general public.

 Following years of advocacy, legislation to create a court process for sexual assault survivors to end the parental rights of rapists when the child was conceived through rape finally passed in February 2018.

 Survivors of sexual assault often have difficulty navigating and understanding the legal system.
 Maryland criminal law classifies different forms of sexual assault as different crimes.
 Regulations provide guidance to professionals on issues such as FNE and RCC certification, and reimbursement for forensic exams.